 “The neglect of stored fuel is one of the weakest links in disaster preparedness.
 It is estimated that more than one half of the power generator failures that occur in emergencies can be directly attributed to fuel degradation.”Power Research Inc. (PRI-G)

-Not only do you have your own generator for a power outage, there are tens of thousands of generators at the ready in a wide variety of settings such as hospitals, airports, cell phone sites, internet service providers, fire and police stations, large apartment buildings, office buildings, data & telecommunication centers, drinking water pumping stations, nuclear power plants, and many more…
+Not only might you have your own generator for use during a power outage, there are tens of thousands of generators at the ready in a wide variety of settings.
+This includes places such as hospitals, airports, cell phone sites, internet service providers, fire and police stations, large apartment buildings, office buildings, data & telecommunication centers, drinking water pumping stations, nuclear power plants, and many more…

-The problem is, most generators just sit there unused for most of their life.
+The problem is, most generators just sit there unused for much of their life.
 And if there’s fuel in them, eventually it’s going to go bad!
 The question is, how long, and what can you do about it..

-When you need it the most, your generator might not start – because you didn’t treat it with any fuel stabilizer additive.
+When you need it the most, your generator might not start – because you didn’t treat the gas with any fuel stabilizer additive.
 And eventually the old gas gummed up the works..
 What you need is something like this:

 The weakest link in these generators is the fuel which often sits unused or not rotated for long periods of time.
 Even when running your generator a few times a year, the gas keeps getting older.

 The problem is, the generator may become ‘gummed up’ or won’t run due to old fuel sitting in the tank, lines, fuel filter, carburetor, and even your fuel cans.
 Many of these perfectly good generators will fail when they are needed most – because of old fuel.

-Most fuel will maintain optimum freshness for ~ 3 months in good storage conditions.
+It is said that most fuel will maintain optimum freshness for ~ 3 months in good storage conditions.
 Most gasoline will continue to perform in the engine well afterwards, however, it does degrade over time.

-Unfortunately, this relatively short shelf life can be very bad for backup generators.
+Unfortunately, this relatively short ‘optimum’ shelf life can be bad for backup generators.